isabellarmonteiro/Bangladesh/docs/fish/03_fish_activities_fish.md

 Moreover, during the first wave of CGIAR Research Programs (CRPs), new approaches to the development of fisheries and aquaculture were introduced.
 The Livestock and Fish CRP was particularly focused on genetic improvement of Tilapia and Carp varieties, as well as on various aspects of the aquaculture value-chain, such as disease and quality controls, improved sustainability of aquaculture feed management, and the enhancement of gender equity of fish and shrimp value chains from production to consumption (CGIAR, 2014).

-AAS?

-A second wave of CRPs gave rise to the Fish Agri-Food Systems (FISH) initiative, which was active between 2017 and 2021 and

-FISH 7 golden eggs

 ## WorldFish's Presence in Bangladesh
 WorldFish has been actively engaged in Bangladesh since 1987 (WorldFish, 2004), forging strong partnerships with government entities and playing a pivotal role in policy formulation.
 Over the years, the center has also established an extensive network of local partners, encompassing private sector institutions, non-governmental organizations, and other local stakeholders operating at different levels.
 WorldFish has placed significant emphasis on enhancing the capacity of these collaborators, thus ensuring the long-term viability and sustainability of CGIAR-promoted initiatives within the country.